SHADAC Expertise

 NATIONAL HEALTH INTERVIEW SURVEY

-The National Health Interview Survey (NHIS) is an ongoing survey conducted throughout the year by the National Center for Health Statistics to monitor the health of the nation.
+The National Health Interview Survey (NHIS) is an ongoing survey conducted throughout the year by the National Center for Health Statistics (NCHS) to monitor the health of the nation.
 It has been conducted since 1957.
 The NHIS data are collected through an in-person survey using computer-assisted personal interviewing (CAPI) in households.
-The target universe is defined as all dwelling units in the civilian non-institutionalized population in the U.S.
+The target universe is the civilian noninstitutionalized population residing in the 50 states and District of Columbia.

 The sample for the NHIS represents the 50 states and the District of Columbia.
 However, the lowest level of geography available in the public-use data files is Census region.
-The household response rate is about 90 percent (Centers for Disease Control and Prevention 2009).
+Restricted, state-level geography is available through the network of Research Data Centers.
+The household response rate is about 50 percent (Centers for Disease Control and Prevention 2022).

 The NHIS asks the respondent about insurance status and coverage type at the time of the survey.
 This survey also asks if the respondent has been uninsured for at least part of the year prior to the interview and if the respondent has been uninsured for more than a year at the time of the interview.
 The question includes a comprehensive roll of insurance options that include public program names specific to the state in which the interview is conducted, as well as open-ended response options.
 A verification question is included to confirm that respondents who did not respond that they were enrolled in any insurance programs are, in fact, uninsured.